YuWaiPang/youFast-Desktop/README.md

 It supports Windows 7 and Windows 10.

-youFast Desktop has following dependency:-
+youFast Desktop has the following dependencies:-

 ➾ Microsoft .net 4.7.2 or 4.8
 ➾ OR Microsoft .net core 3.1 or above